 Personal loans and other financial lending products come at a cost: interest.
 That’s the amount you’ll pay on top of repaying the principal balance itself.
 Interest is expressed in a percentage rate, most commonly APR, which includes both the interest and any other fees that can increase the cost of the loan.

 If you’re looking for a personal loan, whether to fund medical expenses, home repairs, or some other financial goal, SoFi Personal Loans may be the option for you.
-There are no origination or repayment fees with unsecured personal loans from SoFi, and there are a variety of terms offered to work with many budgets.
+SoFi offers a variety of terms to work with many budgets.

 Why is my personal loan APR different than the interest rate?